Zoom Vs Google Meet 7 Key Differences: Which is better for online teaching?

 4. Recording and storage options

-Recording sessions has become a critical requirement in all types of tutoring businesses.
-Recordings are helpful for students to review the session and for the business owner to audit their sessions.
 While selecting a video conferencing tool make sure it has the kind of recording options you need.
-Additionally, choose an LMS that automates the recordings and sharing of the same with your learners.
+Additionally, choose an LMS or a tutor management software that automates the recordings and sharing of the same with your learners.

 Zoom (Free or paid) will allow you to record your sessions on your PC.
 Google Meet does not support recording on device.
 On paid plans you can record your sessions to cloud on both, Meet and Zoom.

 If you do plan to record your sessions, you should definitely go for Zoom given the ease of usage of the recording feature and more flexibility around storage options.
+If you are using Google Meet and want to record your sessions you should read this blog about recording google meet sessions.

 5. Meeting Length: Zoom vs Google Meet